offbynull/offbynull.github.io/docs/data/learn/3D Printing/input/input.md

   * a part cooling fan.
   * a filament cutter.

   Filament enters the nozzle through the PTFE connector located at the top, where the extruder motor grabs it and pushes it into the hotend located at the bottom.
-The hotend's nozzle poking out of the enclosure is sandwiched between cooling ducts, where the part cooling fan directs air to rapidly cool filament as its printed.
+The hotend's nozzle poking out of the enclosure is sandwiched between cooling ducts, where the part cooling fan directs air to rapidly cool filament as it's printed.

   ![toolhead front diagram](toolhead.drawio.svg)

-  The bottom bottom right-side of the toolhead has a toolhead camera attached.
+  The bottom right-side of the toolhead has a toolhead camera attached.
 The toolhead moves left-right on the X-Axis linear rail.
 The X-Axis linear rail itself moves forward and backward on the Y-Axis.
 These rails are how the toolhead positions itself for printing. `{ref} https://bambulab.com/en/support/academy/10/course/1031276070794240000/chapter/227`

   ```{note}
   It sounds like the camera and the part cooling fan (and the railing) are not a part of the toolhead itself?
 These are attachments.